argumentcomputer/yatima/README.md

 # yatima

-Yatima is a Lean4 compiler backend targeting the [the Lurk language](https://lurk-lang.org/) for recursive zkSNARKs, enabling zero-knowledge proofs of Lean4 execution.
-Additionally, Yatima implements its own kernel for Lean4 (trusted typechecker for the Lean4 core language), which allows zero-knowledge proofs of Lean4 typechecking.
-By verifying a zero knowledge proof that a Lean4 declaration has passed the typechecker, one can verify that the declaration is type-safe without re-running the typechecker.
+Yatima is a Lean 4 compiler backend targeting the [the Lurk language](https://lurk-lang.org/) for recursive zkSNARKs, enabling zero-knowledge proofs of Lean 4 execution.
+Additionally, Yatima has its own Lean 4 implementation of a kernel for the Lean 4 core language, which can be compiled to Lurk to allow zero-knowledge proofs of Lean 4 typechecking.
+By verifying a zero knowledge proof that a Lean 4 declaration has passed the typechecker, one can verify that the declaration is type-safe without re-running the typechecker.

-Yatima also implements nameless content-addressing for Lean4, allowing each expression, declaration and environment to receive unique hash identifiers, independent of computationally-irrelevant naming (such as the names of definitions and local variables).
+Yatima also implements nameless content-addressing for Lean 4, allowing each expression, declaration and environment to receive unique hash identifiers, independent of computationally-irrelevant naming (such as the names of definitions and local variables).

-## Build

-Build it with `lake build`.

 ## Install

 Run `lake run setup`, which will build the `yatima` binary and ask you where to place it.
 You can choose a directory that's already in your path, for example.

+Running the setup script will also compile the Yatima typechecker and store it in the FS, under the `$HOME/.cache/yatima_store` directory.

 ## Usage

 The subcommands planned to be available for the `yatima` CLI are:
+* Main commands
     * `ca`: content-addresses Lean 4 code to Yatima IR
+    * `prove`: generates Lurk code for typechecking a content-addressed declaration
+* Auxiliary commands
+    * `tc`: typechecks Yatima IR
+    * `gen`: generates Lurk code from Lean 4 code
+    * `pin`: edits the `TypecheckM.lean` file with the hashes for primitive operations and allowed axioms
+    * `gentc`: compiles the Yatima typechecker to Lurk
+* Network
     * `ipfs put`: sends Yatima IR to IPFS
     * `ipfs get`: retrieves Yatima IR from IPFS

-* `tc`: typechecks Yatima IR
-* `gen`: generates Lurk code from Lean 4 code
-* `prove` (TODO): generates a Lurk proof that a certain Lean 4 declaration typechecks
-* `verify` (TODO): verifies the correctness of a Lurk proof
+Don't hesitate to call `yatima --help` for more information.

 Constraints:
 * The `ca` subcommand must be triggered from within a Lean project that uses Lake